scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A certificate's type (voting or root) is specified in the `extKeyUsage` extension of the certificate, by means of the SCION-specific attributes `id-kp-regular`, `id-kp-sensitive`, and `id-kp-root`, respectively.
 For more information, see [](#ext-key-usage-ext).

-### `localizedDescriptions` {#description-multilang}

-The `localizedDescriptions` field provides an optional mechanism for including multilingual descriptions.
-It consists of a sequence of `LocalizedText` structures, each containing:

-- `language`: specifies the description's language.
-It MUST contain a valid language tag according to {{BCP47}}.
-- `content`: contains the localized description.
-It MUST be formatted in accordance with "Net-Unicode" {{RFC5198}}.

-### `descriptionLanguage` {#langtag}

-The OPTIONAL `descriptionLanguage` field identifies the language used to express the `description` field.
-When `descriptionLanguage` is absent, English (equivalent to the "en" language tag) is used.
-The value of the `descriptionLanguage` MUST be a valid language tag as described in {{BCP47}}.

 The following constraints must hold for each certificate in the `certificates` field of the TRC payload: